Lochzin/Sprite-Render-Tool-Wiki/docs/_build/html/_sources/en/Future-Features.md.txt

 ## Planned Features

-### Visual Debug Tools

-- **Light Pivot Rotation Visualizer**: A visual debug tool to help visualize and adjust pivot rotation angles for cameras at different angles (not just horizontal).
-This feature was attempted once but could not be implemented due to Blender API limitations.
-It may be revisited in the future if there is significant user demand.

 ### Animation Features

 - **Sub-Actions Mode**: Support for Blender's sub-actions feature (introduced in Blender 4.4).
 This new animation mode will allow users to work with sub-actions, which provide a way to organize and manage complex animation hierarchies within a single action.
 This feature will complement the existing ACTIONS, NLA, and STATIC modes, providing more flexibility for advanced animation workflows.